API Reference

 Flytachi\Winter\Thread\ThreadException extends \RuntimeException — the library’s only exception type.

-Thrown on: launch failure (proc_open denied, or the process died immediately), starting an already-running Thread, misconfiguration (an unset ManualEngine part, or ShmTransport without ext-shmop), and transport staging failures (temp file / shm allocation).
-Catch it around start() and engine setup.
+Thrown on: launch failure (proc_open denied, or the process died immediately), starting an already-running Thread, misconfiguration (for example ShmTransport without ext-shmop), and transport staging failures (temp file / shm allocation).
+Catch it around start() and launcher setup.